-- Travel with Flixbus – Flixbus is budget-friendly way to get around the country (and region).
+- Travel with Flixbus – Flixbus is a budget-friendly way to get around the country (and region).
 They have Wi-Fi, electrical outlets, and decent enough seats for long-haul journeys.

 - Cook your own meals – Many hostels here have kitchens.
 While buying your own groceries may not be as glamorous as going out to eat, it will definitely save you money!

 - Stay with a local – Staying with a local via Couchsurfing is a great way to save money and meet a knowledgeable local who can help you better understand the country and its people.

 - Get the Croatia Pass – If you’re visiting between June-September and plan on seeing a lot of attractions, consider the CroatiaPass.
 It offers discounts on tons of attractions and will save you some money if you’re doing a lot of sightseeing.
 There are passes for several cities/regions including Zagreb, Split, and Dubrovnik (as well as passes that cover multiple regions).
 Prices vary per region (and for how many attractions you want to be included) but most will save you at least 250 HRK.

 - Bring a reusable water bottle – The tap water here is safe to drink so bring a reusable water bottle to save money and reduce your reliance on single-use plastic.
 LifeStraw makes a portable filter that will keep your water clean and safe.

 Where to Stay in Croatia

-During the high season, hostels book up fast so be sure to book in advance — especially if you want to stay at one of the more popular party hostels.
+During the high season, hostels book up fast so be sure to book in advance, especially on the coast so be sure to book in advance if you’re coming during peak season.
 Here are some of my favorite places to stay in Croatia: